stevenrawle14/Madison-Slansky-bookmarks-app/README.md

 Project Overview:

+Save your best bookmarks, rate them, and organize by your favorites!

-Frontend API powered bookmark application that allows for the storage and rating of URLS.
+(Frontend API powered bookmark application that allows for the storage and rating of URLS)

 USER STORIES:
 As a user: